ircv3/ircv3-specifications/extensions/message-tags.md

 use a vendor prefix and SHOULD be submitted to the IRCv3 working group for consideration if they are appropriate for more widespread adoption.
 See [Rules for naming message tags](#rules-for-naming-message-tags).

+Client-only tags are intended to replace the use of future [CTCP commands][ctcp].

 ### The `TAGMSG` tag-only message

        Command: TAGMSG